jaycordaro/half-band-filter/README.md

 <img src="./images/half_band_filter_taps.png">

+We can see that this odd-length Symmetric FIR filter has every even tap except the middle tap to have a value of 0.
 This allows the filter to be implemented in an efficient manner:

 <img src="./images/hbfilter.png">